flux-capacitor-io/flux-capacitor-io.github.io/README.md

 The parts of your application that processes messages are called **Consumers**.
 A consumer consists of:
-* The specific message type it consumes (e.g. queries)
+* A filter of the types of messages it consumes (e.g. only events, or all queries called "GetOrders")
-* The set of handlers that belong to this consumer.
+* A filter of handlers that belong to this consumer (e.g. all handlers in this package, or only handler methods called X)

 Each consumer is tracking separately.
 Within the same application, you can have multiple separate consumers that track messages at completely different speeds.